honeyjonny/volgactf-2016-finals-cloudfs-service/Readme.md

 ### Functionality:
 ---

-Application emulates a server side for storing viltual file system.
+Application emulates a server side for storing virtual file system.
 All actions like register user, login, add folder to user's filesystem, add file, etc served as HTTP POST/GET requests.

 The task of competitors is research app functionality and discover three weakneses that lead to vulnerabiluty, that allow for any registered user reads files contents on another users.